thang1314/SmartDesk_RaspberryPi/README.md

 Raspberry Pi communicates with peripheral devices (RFID-RC522, TSL2561, Pi camera, LCD 16x2) and collects data from them.

-- Display real-time infomation: Display on LCD 16x2 through I2C communication.
+- Display real-time information: Display on LCD 16x2 through I2C communication.

 - Streaming: The Pi camera reads frames from the camera and then stores them as binary streams.
 It sends these streams to the server through a socket.io connection.